-Dr. Coombs is currently accepting new students (Oct 2015)
+Dr. Coombs is not currently accepting new students (September 2020)

 The goals of my research program are to better understand virus structure, function, assembly, and pathogenesis.